theonejj/ansible-zfs_on_root/docs/dropbear-settings.md

 <user_name>@<remote_host_name>:~$
 ```

 Upon rebooting the remote system, you can connect to Dropbear as follows.
-This example uses a ECSDA key to connect as root (no matter what key you connect with, you must always connect as the root user).
+This example uses a ED25519 key to connect as root (no matter what key you connect with, you must always connect as the root user).

 ```bash
 $ ssh -i ~/.ssh/dropbear_ed25519 -p 222 root@<remote_host_name>